-Legal and Issues experienced Member administrative Comments State compliance by assessment businesses in Italy.
-This is an administrative burden for agents, as clients often do not provide this information given its confidential nature.
+Legal and Issues experienced Member administrative Comments State compliance by assessment businesses administrative burden for agents, as clients often do not provide this information given its confidential nature.
 This might dissuade claimants from submitting an application in the first place.
-Additionally there have been issues relating to delays of more than four months for a decision by the Italian tax administration, interest not being paid by the Italian tax administration on late payment of a refund, and claims being rejected on the basis that the VAT registration number has been left off the claimant's invoices.
-Latvia is non-compliant with Article 23 (1) of Directive 2008/9/EC as there is no Latvia Non-compliance No issues requirement within domestic legislation or published guidance for the tax with Article reported administration to provide reasons for rejection.
-However, no issues concerning 23(1) of cross-border VAT refund applications were submitted by businesses.
-Directive 2008/9/EC, concerning time limits Compliant Lithuania is compliant with EU law in relation to VAT refunds.
-However, evidence Lithuania Communication with tax collected from the IVA indicates that the Lithuanian tax administration approves administration. claims in an inconsistent manner, and do not always communicate with claimants the reasons for the rejection of a claim.
-Furthermore, when submitting a claim, portals the portal gives error notices without directing the claimant to the field where there is an error.
-Luxembourg Compliant No issues Luxembourg is complaint with EU law in relation to VAT refunds.
-No issues regarding cross-border VAT refund applications were submitted by businesses reported Compliant Malta is compliant with the EU law in relation to VAT refunds.
-No issues regarding Malta No issues VAT refund applications were submitted by businesses. reported Netherlands Non-compliance Communication Netherlands is non-compliant with Article 23 (1) of Directive 2008/9/EC as there is with tax no requirement within domestic legislation or published guidance for the tax with Article
+Additionally there have been issues relating to delays of more than four months for a decision by the Italian Tax Authority, interest not being paid by the Italian Tax Authority on late payment of a refund, and claims being rejected on the basis that the VAT registration number has been left off the claimant's invoices.
+Latvia is non-compliant with Article 23 (1) of Directive 2008/9/EC as there is no Latvia Non-compliance No issues requirement within domestic legislation or published guidance for the Tax with Article reported Authority to provide reasons for rejection.
+However, no issues concerning cross-23(1) of border VAT refund applications were submitted by businesses.
+Directive 2008/9/EC, concerning time limits Lithuania Compliant Lithuania is compliant with EU law in relation to cross-border VAT refunds.
+Communication with tax However, evidence collected from the IVA indicates that the Lithuanian Tax Authority approves claims in an inconsistent manner, and do not always administration. communicate with claimants the reasons for the rejection of a claim.
+Furthermore, portals when submitting a claim, the portal gives error notices without directing the claimant to the field where there is an error.
+Luxembourg Compliant No issues Luxembourg is complaint with EU law in relation to cross-border VAT refunds.
+No issues regarding cross-border VAT refund applications were submitted by reported businesses Malta is compliant with the EU law in relation to cross-border VAT refunds.
+No Compliant Malta No issues issues regarding cross-border VAT refund applications were submitted by reported businesses.